Dapacruz/VMware.VimAutomation.Custom/README.md

 **Get-VMHostNetworkCdpInfo**
 Displays the CDP info for each vmnic of VMHosts provided

+**Get-VMHostNetworkLldpInfo**
+Displays the LLDP info for each vmnic of VMHosts provided

 **Get-VMCpuReadyPercent**
 Calculates the CPU ready percent average of virtual machines provided